Crow-Works/Talon/README.md

    ./Talon dependencies.yaml
    ```

-   This command triggers Talon to read the `dependencies.yaml` file, download the specified dependencies, compile them (if necessary), and integrate them into the Raven Engine project.
+   This command triggers Talon to read the `dependencies.yaml` file, download the specified dependencies, compile them (if necessary), and integrate them your project.

 ## YAML Configuration